bluz71/vim-nightfly-colors/README.md

 The `g:nightflyCursorColor` option specifies whether to color the cursor or not.
 By default the cursor will **NOT** be colored.
-If you prefer a colored cursor then add the following to your _vimrc_:
+If you prefer a colored cursor then add the following to your initialization file:

 ```viml
 let g:nightflyCursorColor = 1